snowkeep/teeth-fvtt/README.md

 Unofficial system for [TEETH](https://https://teethrpg.itch.io/teeth-rpg)

-## WARNING: THIS IS NOT YET USEABLE FOR TEETH
+## WARNING: THIS IS NOT YET USABLE FOR TEETH

-The hunter playbooks are approaching completeness.
-Everything else is still BitD.
+The hunter playbooks are ready.
+Systems not used by Teeth have been removed.
+Outfit conversion from Crew has just started.

 ## Install